nodeGame/nodegame/README.md

   - A Monitor interface: `localhost:8080/ultimatum/monitor.html`
   - Real time plotting of the results: `localhost:8080/ultimatum/results.html`

-For further information refer to the [nodeGame user guide](https://github.com/nodeGame/nodeGame/blob/master/doc/user-guide.md) in the doc folder.
+For further information refer to the documentation in nodeGame [wiki](https://github.com/nodeGame/nodegame/wiki)

 ## Source codes